iOperator/CRSF-HLA/README.md

 * add check for aync serial
 * pass parameters like address , len and all for all frames
 * implement search for packet feature
-* add drop down for units in selection (ms or raw digital value)